 Harley: This is my first year heading up the Portland area program.
 I have assisted in previous year, but I was asked to be the coordinator for this year because I showed an interest in helping and giving back to our community and was considered to be very organized.
 That is something you have to be to make this work.
 But fortunately, I am currently assisted by last years coordinator, so that is a really big help!

 Harley: Our Portland Metro area mission covers cities from Vancouver Washington up North, then out West from Banks through Forest Grove and all the way down South to Woodburn.
 Our area extends out Northeast to Estacada, Sandy, and up to Troutdale and even Corbett.
-It’s really quite a huge area.
+It’s really quite a.

 Question: How does the Toys for Tots process work here in Portland?

 Harley: We partner exclusively partner with area non-profits, churches and government agencies.
 Those partners provide us with their toy requests and we fulfill those requests as best we can using the donated toys we receive.
-Most of the toys are donated at approved donation centers like your showroom, by individuals in our community who just want to give back and make a difference for a child in the Portland area.
+Most of the toys are donated at approved showroom, by individuals in our community who just want to give back and make a difference for a child in the Portland area.like your

 Question: Can you tell us what are the most needed toys right now Harley?